-- 2.1 The Direction issued by the Secretary of State under Sections 16(2)(b) of the Local Government Act in relation to the flexible use of capital receipts specifies that Local Authorities can treat revenue expenditure as capital which: - "is incurred by the Authority that is designed to generate ongoing revenue savings in the delivery of public services and/or transform service delivery to reduce costs and/or transform service delivery in a way that reduces costs or demand for services in future years for any of the public sector delivery partners". - "is properly incurred by the Authority for the financial years that begin on 1 April 2016 to 1 April 2021."
-This has since been extended for a further 3 years and is now available for financial years that begin 1st April 2022, 2023 and 2024. - 2.2 It is a condition of the Secretary of State's direction that the flexible use of capital receipts in accordance with the direction only applies to capital receipts which have been received in the years to which the direction applies. - 2.3 When applying the direction, Authorities are required to have regard to Guidance on Flexible Use of Capital Receipts issued by the Secretary of state under Section 15(1)(a) of the Act. - 2.4 In using the flexibility, the Council will have due regard to the requirements of the Prudential Code and to the CIPFA Local Authority Accounting Code of Practice. - 2.5 The Council is also required to prepare a Flexible use of Capital Receipts Strategy before the start of the year to be approved by the Council this is that Strategy.
+2.1 The Direction issued by the Secretary of State under Sections 16(2)(b) of the Local Government Act in relation to the flexible use of capital receipts specifies that Local Authorities can treat revenue expenditure as capital which:

+"is incurred by the Authority that is designed to generate ongoing revenue savings in the delivery of public services and/or transform service delivery to reduce costs and/or transform service delivery in a way that reduces costs or demand for services in future years for any of the public sector delivery partners".

+"is properly incurred by the Authority for the financial years that begin on 1 April 2016 to 1 April 2021."
+This has since been extended for a further 3 years and is now available for financial years that begin 1st April 2022, 2023 and 2024".

+- 2.2 It is a condition of the Secretary of State's direction that the flexible use of capital receipts in accordance with the direction only applies to capital receipts which have been received in the years to which the direction applies. - 2.3 When applying the direction, Authorities are required to have regard to Guidance on Flexible Use of Capital Receipts issued by the Secretary of state under Section 15(1)(a) of the Act. - 2.4 In using the flexibility, the Council will have due regard to the requirements of the Prudential Code and to the CIPFA Local Authority Accounting Code of Practice. - 2.5 The Council is also required to prepare a Flexible use of Capital Receipts Strategy before the start of the year to be approved by the Council this is that Strategy

-3. The Council's Proposals
+3 The Council's Proposals

-3.1 The Guidance sets out examples of qualifying expenditure which includes "funding the cost of service reconfiguration, restructuring or rationalisation (staff or non-staff), where this leads to ongoing efficiency savings or service transformation" and it is for this purpose that the Council is proposing to use Capital Receipts in 2022/23.
+The Guidance sets out examples of qualifying expenditure which includes "funding the cost of service reconfiguration, restructuring or rationalisation (staff or non-staff), where this leads to ongoing efficiency savings or service transformation" and it is for this purpose that the Council is proposing to use Capital Receipts in 20232/24.
+In line with this Strategy and the Council's overall Financial Strategies, the following areas are proposals for the use of this directive but it should be noted that each will be considered at the time at which they arise in terms of the best use of the capital receipt in terms of offering greatest return.